LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Methods for estimating the LiteBIRD and CMB-S4 sensitivities

 \subsection{Model class selection: choosing $\alpha$}

 If $\{n_s,A_s,r\}$ could be measured without uncertainties, then $M$, $\alpha$ and $\Nreh$ can be determined unambiguously in the class of models considered here.
-This permits to identify the physical scales via a mapping
+This would permit to uniquely identify the physical scales via a mapping

 using the general formalism presented in Sec.~\ref{sec:TRconstraints} as well as the relations for each model given in Sec.~\ref{sec:Benchmark models and analytic estimates}.
-The inflaton coupling $\g$ can in general only be extracted from data if many parameters $\{\SM_i\}$ in the underlying particle physics model are specified.
-However, if conditions in appendix \ref{Sec:FeedbaclEffects} are fulfilled, then the formalism summarised in Sec.~\ref{Sec:InflatonCoupling} further permits to determine $\g$ unambiguously, i.e., there is a mapping
+If the conditions in appendix \ref{Sec:FeedbaclEffects} are fulfilled, then the formalism summarised in Sec.~\ref{Sec:InflatonCoupling} would further permit to determine $\g$ unambiguously, i.e., there is a mapping